-Sometimes, it may be appropriate to place a pupil in alternative provision (AP).
-We only take this decision if it is in the pupil's best interest.
-Pupils in AP remain the responsibility of our school and we take this responsibility very seriously.
+Sometimes, it may be appropriate to place a pupil in alternative provision (AP) both internally (The Bridge) and externally (York City approved providers).
+We only take this decision if it is in the pupil's best interest. pupils in AP remain the responsibility of our school and we take this responsibility very seriously.
 Normally, placement in AP is short-term.
 As a result, we make sure that AP meets a pupil's needs and offers continuity of education so that reintegration has the best chance of success.
 Alternative provision placements are monitored closely, and we work closely with parents to give the placement the best chance of success.

-Sometimes, a managed move (MM) or an off-site direction (OSD) may be in the pupil's best interest.
+Sometimes, an off-site direction (OSD) may be in the pupil's best interest.
 Off-site direction is when a pupil is required to attend another education setting to improve their behaviour.
 Off-site direction (OSD) is only used as a way to improve future behaviour.
 This can be an effective way to break a cycle of poor behaviour and give a pupil a fresh start.
-We will only use MMs or OSD when there is a genuine reason to do so, where it is in the student's best interest and we will take all the necessary steps to make sure that the MM or OSD is successful for pupils involved.
+We will only use OSDs when there is a genuine reason to do so, where it is in the pupil's best interest and we will take all the necessary steps to make sure that the OSD is successful for pupils involved.